-If you’re on the hunt for the perfect way to upgrade your business’s checkout process, Square point of sale systems can easily catch your eye.
-With their sleek design and heightened capabilities, Square POS systems have become a fixture in the small business point of sale market.
+If you’re in the market for a point of sale system, you’ve likely heard of Square Point of Sale (POS).
+With their sleek design and high-tech capabilities, Square POS systems have become a fixture in the small business point of sale market.

-Here’s your ultimate resource to all the ins and outs of all the Square rates and fees you could potentially be charged.
+Here’s your ultimate resource to the Square fees you could potentially be charged.

-Square fees can be broken down into three categories—Square fees for hardware, Square fees for software, and Square processing fees.
+Square fees can be broken down into three categories—Square fees for hardware, Square fees for software, and Square credit card fees or processing fees.

 Depending on what kind of Square POS system you opt for, your Square fees could potentially consist of only Square processing fees.
-However, if you opt for more powerful hardware or software, Square reader fees and software fees could apply beyond the default Square transaction fees.
+However, if you opt for more powerful hardware or software, Square reader fees and software fees could apply on top of your Square processing fees.

-As a result, even though there’s no automated Square fee calculator for you to consult, there is a way to estimate how much your business would end up paying in Square rates.
+As a result, even though there’s no automated Square fee calculator for you to consult, there is a way to estimate how much your business would end up paying in Square fees.

-So, with that groundwork set, let’s now dive into the details of what Square fees your business might face if you opt for a Square POS system:
+So now that you understand the framework of Square’s pricing system, let’s dive into the details of what Square fees your business might face if you opt for a Square POS system: